mdamiani/blog/content/page/about.en.md

 ---

 I'm a computer science engineer, passionate about technology and nerdy things.
-I'm interested in languages like C++, Go, Python, LISP and I'm always open to learning new ones.
+I'm interested in languages like C++, Go, Python, Lisp and I'm always open to learning new ones.
 I like designing lean and efficient systems, thus I won't accept anything worse than _O(n⋅log(n))_ {{< emoji ":satisfied:" >}}.
 Besides programming, I appreciate outdoor activities {{< emoji ":herb:" >}} and sports like